 3) Stickney, Brand (journal #49093), unknown intermediaries, Numismatics Ltd 8/74, Bass-B/M 5/99, Denali-Heritage 1/13 FUN, Legend-Morphy 4/13, Legend-Morphy 12/13 - PCGS66, reverse rim discoloration or corrosion above "OF" is visible on Stickney and Heritage plate.

 The Lohr, Byron Johnson, Hughes 1/79 example may be a fourth or a recurrence of the illustrated example.
-One of the first two is ex Newcomer, Col Green.
+One of the first two is ex Newcomer, Col Green and the other ex E. Adams circa 1920 fixed price list.

 Photo courtesy of PCGS.